[Hotel Palazzo Failla]

 He was making quite a statement to his partners and clientele with this choice – he understood style and beauty but was almost disdainful at the same time about outlaying huge amounts on frivolous machinery and power he could never use – for him, the machinery had to fulfil a function … and do it well.

-Robyn liked that and his lack of pretence, his lack of this almost necessity of some Italian men to show off.
-In short, he was almost a bridge between the Italian and the Anglo.
+Robyn liked that and his lack of pretence beyond the car.
+He was almost a bridge between the Italian and the Anglo.
 That he was even giving her the time of day was beyond the call of business and frankly, she was flattered.

 They did not go to Porzallo but to a little place further down the coast, where it may have been rockier but was less populated.

-She herself was no slouch in the looks department but neither did she play the femme-fatale, she was a canny operator and if Tom had been asked, a thoroughly nice person.
+She herself was no slouch in the looks department but neither did she play the femme-fatale, she was a canny operator, was Robyn and if Tom had been asked, a thoroughly nice person.
 Why had they not … well?

 Why do any two people not?
-Circumstances?
-Mixing business with pleasure, never got around to it?
-Too much good friends?
+Circumstances.
+Mixing business with pleasure not good?
+Never got around to it?
+Too much good friends to ruin it?
 It wasn’t entirely off the drawing board but not for now.

 That afternoon, with the rocky beach under the umbrella, the cool temperature of the cafe off the arcade in the middle of the stonewalled building – it was a slow build with Francesco and she … well, she loved it.